Are Apricots Healthy? The Health Benefits Of Apricots Explained

 This helps your body absorb the nutrients in your food and break it down well.
 In other gross news, insoluble fibre actually helps your stool to pass easier.
 Yes, we all know the value of good poop.
 Speaking to anyone over 30 and health conscious, I have found that they’re wary of cholesterol.

 This fibre helps scrape the cholesterol blockages out of your veins and arteries.
 I guess fibre clears out your pipes in more ways than one.

 It’s not so hard to see why apricots have immense nutritional value.
-It will be explained further what these nutrients can practically do for you.
+There is much more these apricots can do for you.

 — Tasty Recipes (@tastyrecipes007) October 8, 2017